-We love index funds here at The College Investor, and we’ve recommended several in our College Student’s Guide to Investing.
-However, there’s a new type of index fund that is gaining in popularity, and one that I recommend in some cases – the equal weighted index fund.
+We love index funds here at The College Investor, and we've recommended several in our Guide to Investing.
+However, there's a new type of index fund that is gaining in popularity, and one that I think has a lot of merit – equal weighted index funds.

 An equal weighted index fund is just like it sounds – everything inside the index fund is equally weighted.
 This differs from other index funds, in that most are capitalization-based, meaning stocks with higher market capitalization (or value) are held as a higher percentage of the fund.
 Let's see how that really breaks down…